Skip to main content

 §Members and required fields

 The change set has certain required fields without which a Wallet cannot function.
-These include the descriptor and the network in use.
+These include the descriptor and the bitcoin::Network in use.
 These are required to be non-empty in the aggregate, meaning the field must be present and non-null in the union of all persisted changes, but may be empty in any one change set, where “empty” is defined by the Merge implementation of that change set.
 This requirement also applies to the local_chain field in that the aggregate change set must include a genesis block.

-For example, the descriptor and network are present in the first change set after wallet creation, but are usually omitted in subsequent updates, as they are not permitted to change at any point thereafter.
+For example, the descriptor and bitcoin::Network are present in the first change set after wallet creation, but are usually omitted in subsequent updates, as they are not permitted to change at any point thereafter.

 Other fields of the change set are not required to be non-empty, that is they may be empty even in the aggregate.
 However, in practice they should contain the data needed to recover a wallet state between sessions.
 These include: